jhayakrishnaKS/Java_Ecommerce_Db/README.md

      Efficiently handling file operations, especially reading and writing to CSV files, introduced complexities.
      Addressing issues related to file access and data integrity required carefull handling. has context menu

+# Connecting MySQL with Java can be a bit tricky, but once you get the hang of it, it becomes second nature.
+Here are some challenges I faced:

+Driver Installation:
+Ensure you have the correct JDBC driver for MySQL.
+Make sure the driver JAR file is in your project's classpath.

+Connection String:
+Forming the correct connection URL can be confusing.

+Authentication:
+Providing the correct username and password is crucial.
+Ensure the MySQL user has the necessary permissions to access the database.